jasonish/evebox/README.md

 make
 ```

-Or to build a release:
+Or to build a release package:
 ```
-make release
+make dist
 ```

 If you don't want to bother with the required development tools, but do have